-Alejandra Mendoza was our other assistant teacher for our last program.
+Alejandra Mendoza was an assistant teacher.
 Alejandra was familiar with KIP as she was a former student from the first KIP program!
 She helped teach the morning class in the township of Burgos.

 Shake the World Health is a 501(c)3 nonprofit organization recognized by the State of Iowa.
 Our board of directors and employees are listed below.